astrowonk/quarto_tooltips/README.md

 What is a tooltip? {{<tooltips tooltip="This is a tooltip" >}}
 ```

+For now, the tool tip is always attached to a bootstrap info icon.

 ## Example

 Here is the source code for a minimal example: [example.qmd](example.qmd).